maxbyz/framework-1/docs/terms/pattern-guardianship.md

 1. "Alice must ensure that Dick has sufficient funds to pay for housing and food";
 2. "Dick may not enter into financial obligations";
 3. "Alice has a right to look into, and transfer money out of any bank account of Dick";
-4. "Joe must establish the a compenstation arrangement for Alice";
+4. "Joe must establish a compensation arrangement for Alice";
 5. "Every year, Alice must submit a written report to Joe in which (s)he accounts for all actions taken under the guardianship arrangement;
 6. "Joe must review the rights and duties of an arrangement each year and update them if such is needed to better realize the objectives for which the arrangement exists".